 The GIS Division has been instructed not to distribute owner name to any entity; public or private.
 Owner name for individual parcels can be obtained through tax bills - email us for more information.
 Owner mailing address is available both in the data download and when exporting addresses from the My Neighborhood Mapping Application.

 Using the My Neighborhood Mapping Application, search for a parcel, then click the Report link in the search results.
 This will provide information about elected officials, valuation, districts, building permits and much more.

-See the Digital Data Library.
+See the Open Data Portal.

 You can determine if a Recorded Map or Subdivision map exists for your parcel by using the corresponding search option on the My Neighborhood Mapping Application search tool.
 The results will also tell you the map number and a link to the Recorder's page where you can order the map.
 You can also search for a known document at the following recorder site or contact the Recorders office for assistance at 530-265-1221.